ASFHyP3/gis-services/image_server/server_setup.md

 ## Deploy the stack

 CloudFormation template is at https://github.com/ASFHyP3/gis-services/blob/main/image_server/cloudformation.yml and can be deployed either from the command line or the AWS CloudFormation console.

+* Note that the current CloudFormation template referenced in this document is for a single-server configuration.
+To deploy a two-server configuration comprising both a processing and image server, use the template in [this PR](https://github.com/ASFHyP3/gis-services/pull/61).

 Check for the correct ImageId, which are different across versions (i.e. different for 10.8.1 vs 10.9.1). and choose the appropriate image for the appropriate Ubuntu version.